emdashdrupal/Carto/Home.md

 * [geojson.io](https://geojson.io/) supports GeoJSON.
 You can edit the shape and change the color at the same time.
 (Recommended)
 * [Survey Transfer](https://app.surveytransfer.net/) supports GeoJSON, Shapefile, and GeoTIFF.
 The website requires you to register your account only with a 14-day free trial.
 (Not recommended)
 * [ArcGIS Online](https://maps.arcgis.com/apps/mapviewer/index.html) supports GeoJSON, Shapefile, and GeoTIFF.
 However, you have to purchase the license to access the features.
 (Not recommended if you don’t have a license.)

-### Using GIS Software

-Carto recommends users use GIS software because it provides them with not only a powerful platform to view and edit the data but also a set of tools to perform in-depth geographical analysis.
-Here are some of the GIS software you can use:

-* [QGIS](https://www.qgis.org/) is a free and open-source software, and there are numerous QGIS plug-ins developed and maintained by volunteers.
-(Recommended)
-* [ArcGIS Pro](https://pro.arcgis.com/en/pro-app/latest/get-started/get-started.htm) is a paid software developed by Esri.
-Compared to its online version (ArcGIS Online), the desktop version has many more analysis tools you can choose from.
-(Recommended if you have a license)

 ### Using Geospatial Libraries